Garlic, white beans, and tahini blend together perfectly to create this creamy snack in this Garlicky White Bean Dip recipe.

 We go through a lot of hummus in our house.
 We like to spread it on sandwiches, top our morning bagels with it, and snack on it with carrot sticks.
+Seriously, I'm sure I'm part human, part chickpea at this point.
 I honestly can’t imagine a world without hummus.

-Recently, I thought it would be fun to switch things up, and make a hummus-like dip with a different bean.
+Sometimes I like to switch things up, and make a hummus-like dip with a different bean.
 Why not use white beans?
 They are more delicate in flavor than black or pinto beans, and they pair well with tahini, a must-have ingredient in hummus making.

 Garlicky White Bean Dip